HomeDev GuideAPI Reference

 The recommendations are based on common scenarios and input from implementation projects.

-The purpose of these guidelines is to ensure stability and the best possible performance for your Customized Commerce implementation.
+The purpose of these guidelines is to ensure stability and the best possible performance for your Commerce Connect implementation.
 Most projects, especially first-time projects done by development teams with limited commerce experience, should follow proven recommendations to avoid mistakes, technical debt, and performance and scalability issues.

 Before making any exceptions from implementation recommendations, ensure that you have a solid understanding of the underlying framework.
 Deviating from the recommended way of doing things may create more work than necessary, and make future upgrades more difficult.
-See the Optimizely Customized Commerce system overview to learn more about the Commerce framework.
+See the Optimizely Commerce Connect system overview to learn more about the Commerce framework.

 Plan project carefully

-Customized Commerce projects often take more time than originally estimated due to the complexity of pricing, external integrations, and shipping and payment providers.
+Commerce Connect projects often take more time than originally estimated due to the complexity of pricing, external integrations, and shipping and payment providers.
 Allow enough time for planning and design, and start small.
 Especially for first-time complex projects, it is recommended to do a proof-of-concept first, with a complete order process in place.

 Document code changes